13. References

 zis the memory address of the listAfter making the copy into

-w, how many references do have that get me to the memory location of the list?
+w, how many references are there to the memory location of the list?

 If I want to make a change to